zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### showButtons `boolean`

-Can be used to show (
+Can be used to show (true) or hide (false) the increase and decrease buttons of a Slider.

 #### Example
     <kendo:slider showButtons="showButtons">